-John Woolf was born in 1988 and read History at Downing College, Cambridge where he was awarded two scholarships before gaining a fully-funded PhD at Goldsmiths, University of London.
+John Woolf was born in 1988 and read History at Downing College, Cambridge, where he was awarded two scholarships before gaining two further scholarships at Goldsmiths, University of London, where he worked on his fully-funded PhD.
 His doctorate explored nineteenth-century ‘freak shows’ and was awarded in August 2016.

-John has also taught in India and the UK, working as a Seminar Tutor at the University of London, tutor at Latymer Upper School and an English teacher in a Buddhist Monastery, Shimla, India.
-John has also published in CAPA: The Global Education Network and is a School Governor in Islington.
-John is active in politics, running as a council candidate in 2014, and working with MPs Catherine West, Emily Thornberry, Daniel Zeichner and PPC candidate Suzy Stride.
+John has also taught in India and the UK, working as a Seminar Tutor at the University of London, peripatetic tutor at Latymer Upper School and as an English teacher in a Buddhist Monastery in India.
+He is currently a School Governor in Islington.
+John has published for The Inkling, an online culture magazine, and CAPA: The Global Education Network and is currently working on a chapter publication for Palgrave Macmillan.

 After my PhD, I wanted to turn my doctorate into an accessible history book so I began exploring agencies for representation.
 I drew-up a list of agencies with Andrew Lownie Literary Agency at the top of that list.
 I submitted my book proposal and was thrilled when I received a swift response from Andrew, alongside an extremely helpful reader’s report, which illuminated my weaknesses (there were quite a few!).
 So, I went away, read Andrew’s fantastic Stalin’s Englishman and developed my own writing style and amended the proposal.
 Naturally, I was thrilled when the second proposal was accepted and Andrew offered me representation.